Planning your cross-border inheritance

 When authorities can refuse to apply your choice of law

-EU rules on inheritance do not apply in Denmark, Ireland and the UK.
+- EU rules on inheritance do not apply in Denmark and Ireland.
 If your heirs decide to settle your inheritance with an authority in these countries, your choice of law may not be taken into account.
-However, Danish, Irish and British citizens can benefit from these EU rules and choose the law of their nationality for their inheritance if this is handled in an EU country other than Denmark, Ireland and the UK.
+However, Danish and Irish citizens can benefit from these EU rules and choose the law of their nationality for their inheritance if this is handled in an EU country other than Denmark and Ireland.

 - The authority of the EU country that handles your inheritance or succession can refuse to apply certain provisions of the law of your nationality if they are contrary to local public policy.
 For example, authorities could refuse to apply provisions if these discriminate between heirs based on their sex or on whether they were born in or out of wedlock.